BPHZ renormalisation and vanishing subcriticality asymptotics of the fractional $\Phi^3_d$ model: Forests

 The aim of this and the following section is to derive upper bounds for the expectations $E(\tilde \cA_- \tau)$ when $\tau \in T_-$.
 We want to prove that

 where the constant $C$ does not depend on $\tau$, $\eps$ or $\rho$, and $f(\tau)$ is a function to be determined, which depends on the structure of the tree $\tau$.

 A nice feature is that one can define a twisted antipode $\tilde\cA_-$ acting on Feynman diagrams of negative degree, which is essentially the same as in~\cite{Hairer_BPHZ}, and reduces in this case to a mere extraction/contraction of divergent subdiagrams.
+In the sequel, we will use the same notation for this antipode as the one on trees.
+From the context, it will be clear which one is used.
 Denote by $\sG$ the vector space spanned by all admissible Feynman diagrams (not necessarily connected), and by $\sG_-$ the subspace spanned by diagrams of negative degree.
 We say that $\Gamma' = (\sV',\sE')$ is a subgraph of $\Gamma = (\sV,\sE)$ if $\sE'\subset\sE$, and $\sV'$ contains all vertices in $\sV$ which belong to at least one edge $e\in\sE'$.
 Then we define the twisted antipode to be the map $\tilde \cA_-:\sG_- \to {\mathscr G}$ given by

 where the sum runs over all not necessarily connected subgraphs of negative degree, and $\Gamma/\bar\Gamma$ denotes the graph obtained by contracting $\bar\Gamma$ to a single vertex.

 \begin{remark} The name twisted antipode is again related to the fact that one can introduce a Hopf algebra structure on (decorated) graphs, see~\cite[Section~2.3]{Hairer_BPHZ}, which generalises the extraction-contraction Hopf algebra on undecorated graphs introduced by Connes and Kreimer in~\cite{CK1,CK2}.
 The twisted antipode differs from the antipode of that Hopf algebra because of the use of a coaction instead of a coproduct, meaning that the extracted graphs $\bar\Gamma$ and the contracted graphs $\Gamma/\bar\Gamma$ are not in the same space: while the former have negative degree, the latter can have arbitrary degree. \end{remark}